Anubis901/SafeCrypto/README.md

 ### Installation

-1) Download the app here :
+1) Open the dmg
-2) Drag and drop it on Applications folder
+2) Drag and drop it to the Applications folder
+3) Enjoy